Mansi-Pagare/Health-Oracle-and-Wellness-Tip-generator/README.md

-# #Fortune-cookie and magic-8-ball
+Health Oracle and Wellness Tip

 ## Description

-Welcome to my fun Python project!
-This script offers two classic amusements: the Magic 8-Ball and a virtual Fortune Cookie.
-You can ask the Magic 8-Ball for random answers or open a virtual fortune cookie to get a fortune and a lucky number, all presented with some cool ASCII art.
+Welcome to my healthcare-themed Python project!
+This script offers two engaging features: the Health Oracle and a virtual Wellness Tip.
+You can ask the Health Oracle for random health advice or open a virtual wellness tip to receive positive affirmations or health tips, complete with some cool ASCII art.

 ## Features

-- **Magic 8-Ball**: Get a random answer to your yes/no questions.
+- Health Oracle: Receive random health-related advice or motivational messages to keep you on track with your wellness journey.
-- **Fortune Cookie**: Receive a random fortune along with a lucky number, complete with ASCII art.
+- Wellness Tip: Get a random health tip or positive affirmation along with a "lucky number," all presented with fun ASCII art.

 ## Installation